Six Streets mobility hub

 How long is the pilot?

-The scheme will be piloted for two years, with regular monitoring and evaluation undertaken throughout this period.
-These findings will be reported back to the Department for Transport to help them with implementation of similar schemes elsewhere in the UK.
+The pilot will be evaluated over two years, with regular monitoring undertaken throughout this period.
+The findings will be reported back to the Department for Transport to help them with implementation of similar schemes elsewhere in the UK.

 Who operates the charge points?

 The new chargers are operated by BP Pulse.
+Derby City Council does not own, manage or maintain the chargers, this is the sole responsibility of BP Pulse.
 More information about public charging prices can be found on the BP Pulse website.